Stryper: Decline, break-up and solo projects (1990–1999)

 On August 21, 1990, Stryper released the controversial album Against the Law, which drastically changed the band's image and lyrical message.
-While their earlier albums all had yellow and black colors in the covers and the lyrics spoke of God and salvation, Against the Law featured the band with black leather clothes and with no mention of the word "God" in the lyrics at all.
+While their earlier albums all had yellow and black colors in the covers and lyrics speaking of God and salvation, Against the Law featured the band with black leather clothes and had no mention of the word "God" in the lyrics at all.
 The band's musical sound was also heavier, closer to classic metal.
 Drummer Robert Sweet said that the change of image and sound was in response to the criticism of the previous album and an attempt to leave behind their glam metal image.
 The album sold poorly.
 This was partly due to rumors in the press (both mainstream and Christian) that Stryper's music was trending towards a more mainstream sound as their Christian faith weakened.
 Fans wondered why they covered Earth Wind & Fire's 1975 song "Shining Star".
-The video for it would not be a hit on MTV- the first Stryper video that was not.
+The video for it would not be a hit on MTV—the first Stryper video that was not.
 Two other videos followed for "Two Time Woman" and "Lady" which generated minimal airplay.
 However, many critics still considered the album to be Stryper's best musical production to date.

-On July 20, 1991, after being signed to Hollywood Records by label exec Wesley Hein (who had originally signed them to his Enigma Records), Stryper released a greatest hits collection called Can't Stop the Rock, which featured two new songs.
-One of which was the Gulf War inspired "Believe".
+On July 20, 1991, after being signed to Hollywood Records by label exec Wesley Hein (who had originally signed them to his Enigma Records), Stryper released a greatest hits collection called Can't Stop the Rock, which featured two new songs, one of which was the Gulf War inspired "Believe".
 The band continued to tour until February 1992, when frontman Michael Sweet departed the band citing artistic differences and to pursue a solo career.

-In early 1992 Stryper fulfilled some commitments in Europe as a trio with Oz Fox on lead vocals.
+In early 1992, Stryper fulfilled some commitments in Europe as a trio with Oz Fox on lead vocals.
 Soon after, on May 5, they performed two shows at Knott's Berry Farm in Buena Park, California.
 They asked Dale Thompson of the Christian metal band Bride to fill in on lead vocals hoping he would join the band.
 It was during one of the concerts that Robert Sweet unexpectedly announced that Dale Thompson was going to be their new lead singer.
 This, however, was later denied by Thompson.
-In early 1993 the band played several more European dates as a trio with their last show on March 27, 1993, in Sportzentrum, Greifensee, Switzerland.
+In early 1993, the band played several more European dates as a trio with their last show on March 27, 1993, in Sportzentrum, Greifensee, Switzerland.